apmorris83/recycascan-api/README.md

 npm install or yarn install
 ```
 ## Running the tests
-To run the automated tests use the mongod command in a separate terminal window, run the mongod command.
+To run the automated tests use the mongod command in a separate terminal window.
 This is the primary daemon process for the MongoDB system.
 It handles data requests, manages data access, and performs background management operations.
 ```
 mongod
 ```